 (a) Scheduling the Mediation.
-The mediation conference shall ordinarily be held in the office of the mediator, but may be held at any other place agreed to by the parties and the mediator.
+The mediation conference shall ordinarily be held in the office of LOCAL RULES for the SOUTHERN DISTRICT of GEORGIA Page 19 of 60 Rev. June 2016 the mediator, but may be held at any other place agreed to by the parties and the mediator.
 Because of space limitations, the federal courthouses are not available for mediation conferences.
 After conferring with the attorneys for the parties regarding scheduling matters, the mediator shall determine the place and time of the conference (within the period established by these rules), and give notice to the parties.